acdha/iiif.io/source/api/search/0.9/index.md

   {: .names}

 _Copyright © 2015 Editors and contributors.
-Published by the IIIF under the [CC-BY][cc-by] license._
+Published by the IIIF Consortium under the [CC-BY][cc-by] license._

 ## Table of Contents